Cost of Living in Arizona

 Taxes in Arizona: What Residents Pay

-The tax environment in Arizona plays a significant role in determining residents' overall financial picture.
-Arizona imposes a state income tax with a top marginal rate of 2.5 percent.
-This tax applies to wages, salaries, investment income, and in most cases retirement income, though specific exemptions and deductions vary.
-For a household earning the median income of $65,913, state income taxes represent a meaningful deduction from take-home pay that must be factored into any relocation budget.
+Arizona imposes a state income tax with a top marginal rate of 2.5.
+This tax applies to wages, salaries, investment income, and in most cases retirement distributions, though specific exemptions and brackets vary.
+For a household earning the median income of $65,913, state income taxes represent a meaningful deduction from take-home pay that must be factored into any relocation budget or financial plan.
+The state sales tax rate is 5.6.
+This rate is in line with what many states charge, adding a predictable percentage to retail purchases, dining, and most services.
+Property taxes run at an effective rate of 0.62 of assessed home value.
+On the median home price of $389,800, that translates to approximately $2,417 per year, or roughly $201 per month added to homeownership costs.
+This is among the lowest property tax rates in the nation, significantly reducing the ongoing cost of homeownership.

 Everyday Expenses: Groceries, Utilities, Transportation & Healthcare